Overshirts: Two types, ways to wear, where to buy

 In terms of how much it’s worth spending on overshirts, the thing to pay for is the material - no fancy handwork, no extra detailing.
 Vintage versions are often great for this, if you don’t mind heavier ones being a little scratchy.
 Look out for those Americana styles or military ones like a CPO.

 Among new brands, outdoor ones like Filson or RRL are good sources.
 Every fashion brand will do an overshirt, but usually the material is overfinished and not that dense, meaning they won’t wash and wear in as well.

 The Japanese repro brands all do good models, particularly when there’s more of a biker aesthetic - see shirts at Rivet & Hide from the likes of Iron Heart and The Flat Head.
 American Classics carries new Pendletons, and The Merchant Fox some nice wools and moleskins.

 - Vintage buffalo-check FiveBrother flannel shirt, from The Vintage Showroom

 - Vintage red-felt Scout shirt, from John Simons

-- Heavyweight grey sweatshirt from The Real McCoy’s, Ball Park model, large
+- Heavyweight grey sweatshirt from The Real McCoy’s, Ball Park model, medium

 - White T-shirt from PS, the Tapered Tee, large